rsispal/react-json-schema-form-poc/Notes.md

 - [x] Netlify/Heroku deploy for testing

 ## Backlog:: Logic to implement:

 - [ ] Logic for "Have your circumstances changed since you received Pension Wise guidance?" question - two buttons need to be shown before the next question
 - [ ] Submit button should take a component with an onClickCallback, title and description props
 - [ ] Disable submit button when error
-- [ ] LinkButton to go to next question (behaviour needs clarifying)
+- [x] LinkButton to go to next question
-- [ ] Need the ability to capture the LinkButton press (styled radio component?)
+- [x] Need the ability to capture the LinkButton press (styled radio component?)
 - [ ] Warnings require 2 buttons to control transition.
 When a warning appears, there needs to be two buttons:
       OK, CONTINUE (which will then allow the next question to be visible) END RISK QUESTIONS (cancel the form)

 - [ ] SCHEMA: Need a new warning-style property that will allow a prompt with navigation buttons to be included (form field perhaps?)
       EXAMPLE:
       Have you received personal advice from a regulated financial adviser?
       YES
       NO

 [PROMPT:] What you do with your pension is an important decision.
 If you haven't received Pension Wise guidance or personal advice, we strongly suggest you do this before proceeding.

 [Button: I UNDERSTAND, CONTINUE]

 ## Questions for business

 Is there any end-to-end design or even UI/UX resource in HL?
 I work from a full design
 Is there any flexibility with how child questions need to render?
 How important are the 2 sections in the risk questions?
 Your circumstances
 Tell me more about HL advice button - link required

 # POC Options